Misan Harriman: Reportage

 In 2024, much of Harriman's documentary work revolved around the protests in London urging for a ceasefire in the Gaza war.

 In 2025, Harriman had his first major exhibition at Hope 93 in Fitzrovia, London, featuring his work between 2019 and 2025 on global activism.

+Shoot the People, a documentary about Harriman's life as an activist and photographer, was released by Watermelon Pictures in June 2026.

-Other
+Other activities

 In July 2021, Harriman took up the appointment of chair of trustees of the Southbank Centre.

 In 2023, he made his directorial debut with The After, a short film about a man who lost his family in a stabbing spree, starring David Oyelowo.
 The film, produced by Nicky Bentham for Netflix, was nominated for Best Live Action Short Film at the 2024 Academy Awards.